top of page

 First, the 'Bridges family tree':

-The pdf file opposite shows a detailed photograph of an A1 (flip-chart) size document, which provides in some detail the Bridges tree from the early 19th to the late 20th century, and it claims a coat of arms that originated in the 16th century, when it would appear that my ancestors probably arrived as Huguenot refugees presumably from Bruges.
+The pdf file when it appears opposite shows a part of a detailed photograph of an A1 (flip-chart) size document, which provides in some detail the Bridges tree from the early 19th to the early 20th century, and it claims a coat of arms that originated in the 16th century, when it would appear that my ancestors probably arrived as Huguenot refugees presumably from Bruges.

 More 'wider Bridges family' material will follow in due course.